-In internal audits, in addition to the supervision by Directors and business audits by Corporate Auditors, four dedicated staff members and two staff members in concurrent posts in the Internal Audit Office, which is under the direct supervision of the President, audit the propriety and legality of the execution of duties of employees as part of internal auditing.
+In internal audits, in addition to the supervision by Directors and business audits by Corporate Auditors, three dedicated staff members in the Internal Audit Office, which is under the direct supervision of the President, audit the propriety and legality of the execution of duties of employees as part of internal auditing.

-Two Certified Public Accountants affiliated with Deloitte Touche Tohmatsu LLC, Yukitaka Maruchi and Masashi Ujigawa, work on Company account auditing, assisted by 13 other CPAs and 29 other staff members.
-Deloitte Touche Tohmatsu LLC has audited the Company continuously for 17 years.
+Two Certified Public Accountants affiliated with Deloitte Touche Tohmatsu LLC, Hiroshi Waseda and Masashi Ujigawa, work on Company account auditing, assisted by 16 other CPAs and 46 other staff members.
+Deloitte Touche Tohmatsu LLC has audited the Company continuously for 18 years.